 MEUR 2016 Nominal value 2016 Fair value, effective portion of hedge 2015 Nominal value 2015 Fair value, effective portion of hedge

-Commodity derivatives 8-
+Commodity derivatives

-Electricity price forwards 3.1 -0.5
+Electricity price forwards - - 3.1 -0.5

-The fair values of commodity derivatives designated as cash flow hedges against changes in market prices have been recognized in the hedging reserve of equity and will be recognized through profit and loss when the hedged item affects profit and loss or its occurance is no longer likely.
-Income statement effects arising from electricy forwards are recognized in purchases included in 'Operating Profit'.
-The hedge accounting of the electricity has been ended in October 2016.
-The effective part of the hedge accounting at the ending moment will be recognized through profit and loss when the hedged item affects profit and loss.
+The fair values of commodity derivatives designated as cash flow hedges against changes in market prices have been recognized in the hedging reserve of equity and will be recognized through profit and loss when the hedged item affects profit No foreign exchange derivatives have been designated in the and loss or its occurance is no longer likely.
+Income statement fiscal year or in the previous year as specifically hedges of translation items for foreign currency denominated shareholdeffects arising from electricy forwards are recognized in purchases included in 'Operating Profit'.
+The hedge accounting of ers' equity.
+Hedge accounting on net investments in foreign the electricity has been ended in October 2016.
+The effective entities does therefore not include derivatives. part of the hedge accounting at the ending moment will be recognized through profit and loss when the hedged item affects profit and loss.